-During the year, the NICTSIA had a significant number of material transactions with the NICTS due to monies advanced and withdrawn in respect of investments, operated by the NICTS for suitors' funds paid into Court in Northern Ireland.
-During the year, the NICTS deposited £3.0 million (net of withdrawals) from the NICTSIA (2015-2016: £16.7 million net withdrawal).
+During the year, the NICTSIA had a significant number of material transactions with the NICTS due to monies advanced and withdrawn in respect of investments.
+During the year, the NICTS withdrew £11.3 million (net of advances) from the NICTSIA (2016-2017: £3.0 million net advance).